 Cr Bylund declared an impartiality interest in DCS298, Lease - Brigades Football Club (Inc) - Portion Reserve 39338, as he serves on the committee of the Brigades Football Club.

 9 CONFIRMATION OF MINUTES OF PREVIOUS COUNCIL MEETING - as circulated

-RECOMMENDED that the minutes of the Ordinary Meeting of Council held on 23 August 2016 and the Special Meeting of Council held on 13 September 2016, as previously circulated, be adopted as a true and correct record of proceedings.
+RECOMMENDED that the minutes of the Ordinary Meeting of Council held on 23 August 2016, as previously circulated, be adopted as a true and correct record of proceedings.